 Q1.
 What do you understand by ‘people as a resource’?

-- The population becomes an asset instead of a liability when investments are made in the form of education, training and medical care.
+Any production of goods and services requires the presence of the four production factors: land, labor, physical capital, and human capital.
+The knowledge and enterprise the human capital provides put together the other three factors to produce an output.
+The population becomes an asset instead of a liability when investments are made in the form of education, training and medical care.

 Q2.
-How is human resource different from other resources like land and physical capital?
+How is human resource different from other resources like land and physical capital

 Q3.
 What is the role of education in human capital formation?

 Ans: The role of education in human capital formation is as follows:

 Q4.
 What is the role of health in human capital formation?